This chapter explains how to configure, patch, and build

 /usr/src/linux/include

-are used when certain packages are built.
+are used when certain packages are built. - The ``various support daemons'' should be running

 already.
 Since

-2.2, these have been reduced to
+, these have been reduced toklogd

 only.
-The other kernel daemons that appear to be running are
+The other kernel daemons that appear to be running are generated by the kernel itself.

 The kernel is versioned like other packages: